flutter/plugins/packages/url_launcher/url_launcher/README.md

 ## Installation

 ### iOS
-Add scheme for any URL passed on `canLaunch` to your _Info.plist_ file.
+Add any URL scheme passed to canLaunch in your Info.plist file.

 Example:
 ```